 4. Non-regulated Nutritionists are not legally responsible for the advice they give

 Now this should get your attention.
-If you follow the advice of someone who does not have a licence to be practicing nutrition and you get sick of die, or your child gets sick and dies there is NO legal course of action you can take.
+If you follow the advice of someone who does not have a licence to be practicing nutrition and you get sick or die, or your child gets sick and dies there is NO legal course of action you can take.
 This person can continue to practice without repercussion.
 So these non-licensed individuals can say literally whatever they want, with no consequences.
-This is scary as hell when were talking about a person who is recommending nutrition supplements, or telling you that you don’t need to take your prescribed diabetes medications.
+This is really scary when were talking about a person who is recommending nutrition supplements, or telling you that you don’t need to take your prescribed medications.
 As a Registered Dietitian on the other hand, I have a regulatory body who can retract my licence if I am found to be endangering the public.
 Similar to a nurse, dentist, or doctor, dietitians have to meet education standards every year to continue to practice.
 So I better be giving the best quality, safest advice….my career depends on it.

 On the flip side…